-- 4. Internal control over major federal programs:
+- Internal control over major federal programs:

 - a.
 Material weakness identified?

 - b.
 Significant deficiency identified?

 None Reported - 5.
 Type of auditor's report issued on compliance for major federal programs: Unmodified - 6.
-Any audit finding(s) disclosed that are required to be reported in accordance with 2 CFR 200.516(a)? - 7.
+Any audit findings disclosed that are required to be reported in accordance with 2 CFR 200.516(a)? - 7.
 Identification of major federal programs: - a.
-AL# 21.027, Coronavirus State and Local Fiscal Recovery Funds - 8.
+ALN 14.228, Community development block grants/state's program and non-entitlement grants in Hawaii - b.
+ALN 21.027, Coronavirus state and local fiscal recovery funds - 8.
 Dollar threshold used to distinguish between type A and type B programs: \$750,000 - 9.
 Auditee qualified as low-risk auditee? - 10.
-Prior fiscal year audit finding(s) and questioned costs relative to federal awards which would require the auditee to prepare a summary schedule of prior audit findings in accordance with 2 CFR 200.511(b)?
-No
+Prior fiscal year audit findings and questioned costs relative to federal awards which would require the auditee to prepare a summary schedule of prior audit findings in accordance with 2 CFR 200.511(b)?
+Yes

-Schedule of Findings and Questioned Costs For the Year Ended September 30, 2022
+Schedule of Findings and Questioned Costs For the Year Ended September 30, 2023